 Reed added: “We were delighted to meet the Chancellor and to see the government’s commitment to UK enterprises first hand.”

-Equipsme provides simple and practical health insurance plans for businesses with more than one employee, in partnership with health insurer AXA PPP Healthcare and service partners, making it possible to give employees a health benefit they really want from only £7 per person per month.
+Equipsme provides simple and practical health insurance plans for businesses with more than one employee, in partnership with health insurer AXA Health and service partners, making it possible to give employees a health benefit they really want from only £7 per person per month.

 For further information please contact: